freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/05-back-end-development-and-apis/mongodb-and-mongoose/install-and-set-up-mongoose.md

 # --description--

-チャレンジに取り組むにあたり、以下の方法のうち 1 つを用いてコードを記述します。
+Working on these challenges will involve you writing your code using one of the following methods:

-- <a href="https://github.com/freeCodeCamp/boilerplate-mongomongoose/" target="_blank" rel="noopener noreferrer nofollow">GitHub リポジトリ</a>をクローンし、ローカル環境でプロジェクトを完了させる。
+- Clone <a href="https://github.com/freeCodeCamp/boilerplate-mongomongoose/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete these challenges locally.
 - Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-mongomongoose/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete these challenges.
 - 使い慣れたサイトビルダーを使用してプロジェクトを完了させる。 必ず GitHub リポジトリのすべてのファイルを取り込む。

-このチャレンジでは、MongoDB の Atlas データベースを設定し、それに接続するために必要なパッケージをインポートします。
+In this challenge, you will set up a MongoDB Atlas database and import the required packages to connect to it.

-<a href='https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/' target="_blank" rel="noopener noreferrer nofollow">チュートリアル</a>に従い、MongoDB Atlas にホストされたデータベースを設定してください。
+Follow <a href='https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/' target="_blank" rel="noopener noreferrer nofollow">this tutorial</a> to set up a hosted database on MongoDB Atlas.

 # --instructions--

-`mongoose@^5.11.15` をプロジェクトの `package.json` ファイルに追加してあります。 まず、`myApp.js` で `mongoose` を require してください。 次に、`.env` ファイルを作成し、`MONGO_URI` 変数を追加してください。 変数の値は、あなたの MongoDB Atlas データベースの URI である必要があります。 URI は一重引用符または二重引用符で囲んでください。また、環境変数では `=` の前後に空白を使用できないことに注意してください。 たとえば、`MONGO_URI='VALUE'` などとします。
+`mongoose@^5.11.15` has been added to your project’s `package.json` file.
+First, require mongoose as `mongoose` in `myApp.js`.
+Next, create a `.env` file and add a `MONGO_URI` variable to it.
+Its value should be your MongoDB Atlas database URI.
+Be sure to surround the URI with single or double quotes, and remember that you can't use spaces around the `=` in environment variables.
+For example, `MONGO_URI='VALUE'`.

 When you are done, connect to the database by calling the `connect` method within your `myApp.js` file by using the following syntax: